pi-star-2025/pi_star/Biology + Chemistry/elements/potassium.md

 Sodium for 4D/6D red/blue/green circles moves electrical currents up.

-This is due strictly due to a photonic (light) preference for one speed or another.
+This is due strictly due to a photonic (light) preference for one quantum speed or another[^1].

 Also, with biological life there are two core personalities.
 One is blue going up; the other is pink (slow red) going down.